Photos and Story by John Chalmers

 Famed First World War combat pilot, Wilfrid “Wop” May, was celebrated at Wop May Night held at the Alberta Aviation Museum on July 9.
 Post-war, Wop gained additional fame as a renowned bush pilot, and then served as manager of No. 2 Air Observer School for the British Commonwealth Air Training Plan in Edmonton during the Second World War.
 No. 2 AOS was housed in the wartime hangar that has been home to the Museum since its establishment 30 years ago.

-Wop May Night was one of the many events and visits in the annual Historic Festival and Doors Open Festival, eight days of celebrating history, presented by the Edmonton and District Historical Society.
+Planned and organized by Enessa Habib, coordinator of the YEG Honeycomb initiative, Wop May Night was one of the many events and visits in the annual Historic Festival and Doors Open, eight days of celebrating history, presented by the Edmonton and District Historical Society.

 Wop May night included showings of the Edmonton-produced 22-minute film, Blind Ambition: The Wop May Story, introduced by co-director Fred Kroetsch.
 A copy of that film has been placed for showing at the museum.
 See an excellent video about production of the film with comments by Fred, at https://www.youtube.com/watch?v=h3LRr33SB1A.